giltayar/module-resolution-from-the-ground-up/05-module-type/02-conditional-exports/README.md

 -`types`: the `.d.ts` file of the entry point, to define the TypeScritp types of that entrypoint
 - `browser`: the condition when you want a file that works in the browser (as opposed to the `node` condition which applies when the code is being used in Node.js).

+## Developing a dual-mode library

+If I want to write a dual mode library, do I have to write it in twice - once as ESM and once as CommonJS?

+No!
+What developers usually do to deal with this is to write the code in TypeScript, and transpile the code - once to CommonJS and once to ESM.